Tomamu Resort Terrain

 Tomamu Skiing On-Piste - Advanced

 Tomamu only has 4 black courses (ie runs) and they are not that steep.
 The steepest run “No Gravity” has an exaggerated name as it only hits a maximum of 35 degrees.
-The black runs are ungroomed and often develop into bump runs, but surely you don’t come all the way to Tomamu to waste your time on these runs?!
+The black runs are ungroomed and often develop into bump runs, and surely you don’t come all the way to Tomamu to waste your time on these runs?!

 Off Piste Skiing Tomamu